 We’ve come so far with watching foreign movies that we now have an idea of the global cinema that exists.
 Is this statement true?

-There may be some similarities in the way of making movies but every country has its own cinema style based on society, culture, folklore and other elements that are relevant to the country.
-Since it has been established that there are many more movies to catch on, let’s take a look at the next batch of interesting Sci-Fi and Fantasy foreign films:
+There may be some similarities in the way of making movies but every country has its own cinema style based on society, culture, folklore, and other elements that are relevant to the country.
+Since it has been established that there are many more movies to catch on to, let’s take a look at the next batch of interesting Sci-Fi and Fantasy foreign films:

 - Movie original title: Paris 2054: Renaissance